Fedi6431/LHE-Local_Host_Executer/README.md

 ## User guide
 ### Installer
 I've made two insaller, one for windows and one for linux (only debian distribution)
 - Windows installer: In the windows installer you just only need to open it and the program will download the JDK form the Orcale site.
-If you already have the JDK don't run installer.bat because   if useless
+If you already have the JDK don't run installer.bat because is useless.
 ### Server
 The server is build in java with socket connection.